 Let us examine phonological processing in depth.

-Phonological processing/awareness refers to knowledge of the sound units (phonemes) used in a language, including the abilities to hear and produce separate phonemes.
+Phonological processing/awareness refers to knowledge of the sound units (phonemes) used in a language, including the ability to hear and produce separate phonemes.

 · Students are classified as phonologically aware if they are able to break a spoken word such as "mat" into its three constituent sounds; to combine the /s/, /k/, /il/ and /l/ sounds to create the spoken word "skill"; and to say "kill" when asked to delete the /s/ sound from the spoken word, "skill".
 This is an example of phonological awareness assessment (referred to respectively as phoneme segmentation, phoneme blending, and phoneme deletion).